 "there is no involvement in any activities that would diminish confidence in the laboratory’s competence, impartiality, judgment or operational integrity; management and personnel are free from any undue commercial, financial, or other pressure and influences that may adversely affect the quality of work; where potential conflicts in competing interests exist, they shall be openly and appropriately declared; there are appropriate procedures to ensure that staff treat human samples, tissues or remains according to relevant legal requirements; confidentiality of information is maintained.”

 Many professional organizations have also outlined codes of ethics for clinical laboratory professionals.
-For instance, the American Association for Clinical Chemistry (AACC) has published a set of Ethics guidelines.
-It states that the AACC endorses the following principles of ethical conduct in their profession:
+For instance, the Association for Diagnostics & Laboratory Medicine (formerly AACC) has published a set of Ethics guidelines.
+It states that the the Association for Diagnostics & Laboratory Medicine (ADLM) endorses the following principles of ethical conduct in their profession:

 - upholding standards of professionalism